lpmi-13/howbigisthisjson/README.md

-# How Big Is That JSON
+# How Big Is This JSON

 I found that I was consistently horrible at estimating the size of various json payloads just by looking at them, so I decided to create something to help me practice getting better at estimating.